 Effective July 1, 2018, the School entered into a management agreement (Agreement) with Oakmont Education, LLC (Oakmont), which is an educational consulting and management company.
 The initial term of the Agreement with Oakmont is for four years through June 30, 2022 with automatic renewals of successive 3 year terms unless notice is given by either party.
 Substantially all functions of the School have been contracted to Oakmont.
 Oakmont is responsible and accountable to the School's Board of Directors for the administration and operation of the School.
-The School is required to pay Oakmont a monthly management fee of 16 percent of the School pursuant to Title 33 of the Ohio Revised Code and any other statute applicable to Community school...".
+The School is required to pay Oakmont a monthly management fee of 16 percent of the School's "Qualified gross revenues", defined in the Agreement as "...all revenue received by the School pursuant to Title 33 of the Ohio Revised Code and any other statute applicable to Community school...".
 With regard to grant funding, the agreement reads as follows: "Federal Title Programs, lunch programs revenue, and other such federal, state and local government grant funding designated to compensate the school for the education of its students shall be maintained by the School."
 Qualified Gross Revenue does not include facilities funding from any source, charitable contributions, proceeds from fundraisers, casino revenue, or fees charged to students.
 Beginning in the 2019-2020 year, the School will pay an additional 1% incentive fee in academic years the School meets standards on the State report card.